A stock that deserves closer examination: Tecogen Inc (TGEN)

-While Tecogen Inc has overperformed by 4.75%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TGEN rose by 752.30%, with highs and lows ranging from $6.42 to $0.65, whereas the simple moving average jumped by 184.76% in the last 200 days.
+While Tecogen Inc has underperformed by -1.35%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TGEN rose by 399.66%, with highs and lows ranging from $7.54 to $0.65, whereas the simple moving average jumped by 224.04% in the last 200 days.

 Analysis of Tecogen Inc (TGEN)